 Sadr is the mid-point of the northern cross asterism that makes up much of the brighter stars of Cygnus.
 If your skies cooperate, you might be able to see the dusty band of the Milky Way, which cuts right along through this part of the sky.

 When is it visible?
 Low along the southern horizon during the early summer

 These two stars aren’t related to each other, but because of their unusual names I can’t think of one without the other.
 They’re the two brightest stars in Libra, the scales, and their names come from the Arabic words for southern and northern claw.
 What, your scale doesn’t have claws?

 Those names go back to a time when the part of the sky that we now think of as Libra was part of Scorpius.
 Scales don’t have claws, but scorpions do.
-I love watching the Moon pass between these two during the summer, as it will on 30 June 2020.
+I love watching the Moon pass between these two during the summer.

 Alphecca (Corona Borealis)